A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Evaluation

 \subsubsection{MLP Results}

-Figure~\ref{fig:results:gpt-3:mlp} shows that synchronizing two dependent GeMMs using \libname{} in MLP decreases the combined execution time of both GeMMs by 1.04$\times$--1.31$\times$ for different batch sizes.
-We discuss these improvements using Table~\ref{tab:waves:mlp} that shows the number of waves for each batch size for both StreamSync and \libname{}.
-TileSync+WR performs best for 1 to 256 batch sizes because there is a single thread block in the $x$-dimension of grid as shown in Table~\ref{tab:waves:mlp}.
-The speedup at batch size of 256 is higher than small batch sizes because the GPU can execute both GeMMs in 2 waves using TileSync+WR while StreamSync requires 3 waves.
-On small batch sizes, even though the number of waves are not decreased, TileSync+WR still provides a speedup of up to 1.07$\times$ because the second GeMM can overlap the loading of \texttt{W$_2$} tile in shared memory with the computation of first GeMM.
+Figure~\ref{fig:results:gpt-3:mlp} and \ref{fig:results:llama:mlp} shows that synchronizing dependent GeMMs of the GPT-3 MLP and LLaMA MLP using \libname{} decreases the execution time of both MLPs by up to 20\% for different sizes.
+We discuss these results using Table~\ref{tab:waves:mlp} that shows the number of waves for all batch sizes for GPT-3 MLP using both StreamSync and \libname{}.

+TileSync+WRT performs best for \texttt{B$\times$S} of 1 to 256 because there is a single thread block in the \texttt{x}-dimension of grid (Table~\ref{tab:waves:mlp}).
+The improvement at size 256 is higher than small sizes because TileSync+WRT reduces the number of waves by 1 over StreamSync.
+On small batch sizes, even though the number of waves is not decreased, TileSync+WRT performs 7\% faster because the second GeMM can overlap the loading of \texttt{W$_2$} tile into the shared memory with the computation of the first GeMM.

-RowSync performs best for sizes greater than 256 because synchronizing over a row once than multiple tiles reduces memory accesses, and multiple rows provide more opportunities for row synchronization.
-Moreover, increasing the number of rows also increases the speedup of RowSync from 1.13$\times$ at 512 to 1.31$\times$ at 1024.
-However, the speedup decreases to 1.12$\times$ at 2048 because the fraction of waves reduced by \libname{} decreases with more thread blocks in the grid.
+RowSync performs best for sizes greater than 512 because synchronizing over a row once reduces memory accesses than synchronizing over multiple tiles and more number of rows provides more opportunities for overlapping.
+Therefore, increasing the number of rows also increases the speedup of RowSync from 4\% at 256 to 20\% at 1024.
+However, the speedup decreases to 4\% at 2048 because the fraction of waves reduced by \libname{} decreases with more thread blocks in the grid.

-We measured the time spent in invocation of a kernel is around 6$\mu$s.
-The difference in execution time of StreamSync and \libname{} in Table~\ref{tab:waves:mlp} is significantly higher than the kernel invocation.
-Therefore, the speedups are significantly higher than what would be only achieved by only overlapping the invocation of consumer-kernel with producer-kernel's execution.
+\spara{Effect of Overlapping Kernel Invocations} We measured the time of a kernel invocation is $\approx$6$\mu$s, which is significantly lower than the difference in the execution time of StreamSync and \libname{}.
+Table~\ref{tab:waves:mlp} shows that the difference in execution times with \libname{} and StreamSync is significantly higher than the time to invoke a kernel.
+Hence, the performance improvement of \libname{} is significantly higher than what would be achieved by only overlapping the invocation of the second GeMM with the first GeMM execution.